-Real estate marketing has always put a premium attractive, well designed promotional materials.
+Real estate marketing has always put a premium on attractive, well-designed promotional materials.
 Of course, the appeal of the property plays a giant role in attracting a potential buyer.
-Taking that same mindset online means performing this same tasks but with online expertise in order to maximize the effect.
+Taking that same mindset online means performing these same tasks but with online expertise in order to maximize the effect.

 For example, having professional photographs is wonderful and likely better than much of your competition.
 But if you don’t know how to load the optimized images with the appropriate dimensions, you’re missing an opportunity.

 Each MLS system has its own characteristics that affect listing photos so mastering those details will give you the upper hand.
 Don’t skip the learning simply because it’s new or complicated.
 Understanding these processes is well worth the effort.

 I hope you have enjoyed this three-part look at the Psychology of Marketing Real Estate in today’s landscape.
 It was fun to put it together.
 If you have any topics for future posts, by all means, let me know!